gridlang/grid/README.md

 By assigning the variable `b` to the variable `a`, we have moved the ownership of data to `b`.
 This is the concept of variables as handles instead of buckets.
 There's really only one rule to remember: Only one handle may point to a specific piece of data at any point in time.

 Another choice of language design arises when it comes to passing data into functions.
 Some languages use what's called pass-by-value, some use pass-by-reference, and many allow you to choose between the two.
-Grid always passes by reference, with a few special rules that avoid common downsides (see Scope and Memory sections below.)
+Grid always passes by reference, with a few special rules that avoid common downsides (see [Scope](#Blocks-and-Scope) and [Memory](#Memory-Management))

 When we pass a variable into a function by reference, it can also be understood as *borrowing*.
 This means that a new handle to the variable will exist for the passed in data for the duration of the function, but will not *move* it away from the original handle.